Okanogan County has first COVID-19 death

 The woman, 44, died April 18.
 Tests confirming the presence of coronavirus came back April 23, said Okanogan County Coroner Dave Rodriguez.

-He said the woman, who lived in the central county area, had no underlying, pre-conditions.
-She had been ill, but not tested before her death.
+He said the woman, who was from the central valley area, had no underlying pre-conditions.
+She had been ill, but was not tested before her death.

 (0) comments